Usage Guide#

 if True, the existing cache backend will be replaced.
 Without this flag, an exception is raised if a backend is already configured.

-New in version 0.5.7.
+Added in version 0.5.7.

 • region_invalidator